Don Mattingly: Early life

 Donald Arthur Mattingly was born on April 20, 1961, in Evansville, Indiana.
 Although naturally left-handed, he displayed ambidextrous ability.
 He pitched in Little League Baseball as well as playing first base, throwing both right-handed and left-handed, and was a member of the 1973 Great Scot Little League championship team in Evansville, under the coaching of Pete Studer and Earl Hobbs.
 In American Legion Baseball for Funkhouser Post #8, Mattingly played at second base, throwing right-handed.

 Playing for Reitz Memorial High School's baseball team, the Tigers, Mattingly led the school to a state-record 59 straight victories through the 1978–79 season, losing to the Logansport Berries.
 The Tigers won the state championship in 1978 and finished as the runner-up in 1979.
 Mattingly was the L.V.
 Phillips Mental Attitude recipient in 1979.
 He was All-City, All-Southern Indiana Athletic Conference (SIAC), and All-State in 1978 and 1979.
 During the four years he played in high school, Mattingly batted .463, leading the Tigers to a 94–9–1 win–loss record.
-He still holds Reitz Memorial records for hits (152), doubles (29), triples (25), RBI (140), and runs scored (99).
+He still holds Reitz Memorial records for hits (152), doubles (29), triples (25), RBI (140), and runs (99).
 His 25 triples are also an Indiana state record.
 A multisport athlete (basketball, football and baseball), Mattingly was selected to the SIAC all-conference basketball team in 1978.

-After graduating from high school, Mattingly accepted a scholarship to play baseball for the Indiana State Sycamores.
+After graduating from high school, Mattingly was offered a scholarship to play baseball for the Indiana State Sycamores, which he ultimately rejected to play professional baseball.